GorenzelgProjects/MLOpsProject/reports/README.md

 Throughout the process, we had different challenges.
 Firstly, we had program issues with our model to work on our data.
 This needed a mixture of debugging, profiling, and wandb to solve it.
 Debugging helped with issues regarding folder layout giving data-loading issues, profiling to speed up very slow parts of the code, and wandb+shape-print-statements to fix model issues.
 Hydra also gave us issues with config files in the training loop, but in the end, the tools we've gotten both before this course and throughout it helped us overcome most of the local deployment issues and made for a good ground for reproducible experiments

 Secondly, we had the Google Cloud issue (surprise, surprise) which took a huge amount of time working.
 To solve the first problem we had to look through several videos on YouTube and experiment with code before it worked.
 For the second problem, we searched through the internet/YouTube to solve it, and it seemed to be a huge struggle in the beginning.
 The first couple of steps was fine in which we mean creating a project and activating API and bucket.
-But from there it was time-consuming.
+But from there it was time-consuming to debug through the cloud - As explained in the Cloud questions, we should have allocated even more time for this part.

 ### Question 27